opencog/atomspace/opencog/atoms/truthvalue/README.md

 Rather than specifying truth values as a single float, two were
 defined: the "strength" and the "confidence".
 This is the so-called `SimpleTruthValue`.
-The strength would represent how true (or untrue) some given inference is, and the confidence woud indicate the confidence in that result.
+The strength would represent how true (or untrue) some given inference is, and the confidence would indicate the confidence in that result.

-Ben Goertzel's book "Probabiistic Logic Networks" spells out exactly how this was to work: various types of inference, deduction, extrapolation and so one would be done, with specific, explict formulas giving the truth value update.
+Ben Goertzel's book "Probabiistic Logic Networks" spells out exactly how this was to work: various types of inference, deduction, extrapolation and so one would be done, with specific, explicit formulas giving the truth value update.
 The original AtomSpace was designed to be the substrate for the ideas in this book, and so truth values became deeply embedded in the design.